ec-europa/europa-component-library/docs/conventions/linting.md

 ## Introduction

-There are few main configuration files within the repository:
+There are 2 main types of configurations within ECL project:

-- root config file at `.eslintrc.js`
+1. root configuration file at `.eslintrc.js` containing global rules
-- local override for EC React implementation at `src/systems/ec/implementations/react/.eslintrc.js`
-- local override for EU React implementation at `src/systems/eu/implementations/react/.eslintrc.js`
+2. overrides related to modules and sub-projects containing specific rules for a sub-system

+Few important overrides are:

-- local override for the website at `src/website/.eslintrc.js`
+- ECL public website: `src/website/.eslintrc.js`

-There are few more overrides which are less frequently necessary for the overall coding flow of the project.
-Keep in mind that the closer a configuration file is to a given file, an overriding takes place.
-Thus, when updating rules, pay attention to scope of rules.
+- React implementation: `src/systems/(ec|eu)/implementations/react/.eslintrc.js`
+- Specs: `src/systems/(ec|eu)/specs/.eslintrc.js`

 ## Specifics

-Here are a few useful details to keep in mind when maintaining the set of linting rules for the ECL project:
+Here are a few useful details to keep in mind when maintaining the set of linting rules:

-- `import/no-extraneous-dependencies` is set throughout because of the lerna workspace features
+- `import/no-extraneous-dependencies` is disabled globally because of the lerna workspace feature
-- `no-param-reassign` is
+- `no-param-reassign` is disabled as irrelevant for ECL project needs (ECL.js module specifically)
-- React-specific rules are to be contained within React-specific implementations
+- `import/prefer-default-export` is disabled for storybook stories because stories' naming depends on named exports and not default exports

+## Recommendations

-- If there more than a few inline eslint ignore rules, consider making the rule more global
+As a general rule of thumb, if there are more than a few inline eslint ignore rules, consider making the rule more global